 According to Philip Schaff, countless men and animals were killed by the Romans all in the name of sport.
 Trajan held one of the biggest gladitorial games ever.

-"No less than ten thousand gladiators fought in the feasts which Trajan gave to the Romans . . . " (Philip Schaff, History of the Christian Church, Volume 2: Ante-Nicene Christianity, Scribner's, New York, 1889, page 95.)
+"No less than ten thousand gladiators fought in the feasts which Trajan gave to the Romans . . . " (History of the Christian Church, Volume 2: Ante-Nicene Christianity by Philip Schaff, page 95).

 Roman Emperor Trajan had his reasons for celebrating in such a lavish fashion in the games.
 In 117 A.D., his conquering of the Dacia region (west of the Black Sea) catapulted the empire to reach the largest territory that would ever be under its control.
 Under Trajan, the empire controlled 2.5 million square miles (6.5 million square kilometers) of territory.

 Because of the Emperor's (or a rich citizen's) financial backing, a visitor to the Roman Colosseum could watch animals hunted, or the execution of prisoners or even gladiators fighting.
 The number of men who died while battling for Roman amusement was incredibly high.